-In this blog Elena explains how diagnosis has helped her understand herself better and inspired her to help others by raising awareness and breaking the stigma associated with mental health.
+In this blog Elle explains how diagnosis has helped her understand herself better and inspired her to help others by raising awareness and breaking the stigma associated with mental health.
 She also talks about her experience with our SUN (Service User Network) service, community led peer support groups for people with complex emotions.

-My name is Elena, I am a 31 year old musician based in the UK.
+My name is Elle, I am a 31 year old musician based in the UK.
 For as long as I remember I have suffered with anxiety and depression, all my life I behaved in a certain way which most people would describe as “different” I have always felt like an outsider and my emotions have always been very intense regardless of what I’m feeling.

 In my teens to early adulthood I dabbled with recreational drugs and alcohol to try and